18 Affordable Anti-Theft Tips To Keep Burglars Out of Your Home

 5. Make burglars beware.

-Post a “Beware of Dog” sign on a gate or in front of the house.
+Post a “Dog on Premises” sign on a gate or in front of the house.
 You can also purchase stickers with home security logos and post them on the doors and windows of your home.
 Double check the brand name on Google to verify the company’s authenticity.

 6. Keep burglars locked out.